South East Sussex

 • Owl 11 Old Lydd Road Camber TN31 7RE Telephone(01797) 225284

-Tucked away behind the sand dunes of Camber Sands beach, this 1920s built pub with a wrap around bar retains a traditional feel following a smart refurbishment in 2017.
+Tucked away behind the sand dunes of Camber Sands beach, this 1920s built pub with a wrap around bar has a traditional feel.
 Among its ale offering is often a house beer, Owlers, from the local Romney Marsh Brewery; four are on handpump at weekends, generally three during the week.
-Cellar Head and Romney Marsh are regularly to be found, but may be replaced by such as Canturbury and Whitstable at times.
+Romney Marsh is regularly to be found, but may be replaced by such as Canturbury and Whitstable at times.
 Locally sourced home cooked food is served at set times and letting rooms are available.
 During quiet times in winter only three beers may be available.

 • Catsfield